-Travel.State.Gov > International Travel > Country Information > Maldives International Travel Information
+Travel.State.Gov > International Travel > Learn About Your Destination > Maldives International Travel Information

 Republic of Maldives consists of 1,190 islands (approximately 200 are inhabited) in the Indian Ocean, southwest of Sri Lanka.
 It is a presidential republic and has a population of approximately 340,000, with more than 100,000 people residing in the capital city of Malé, and an estimated 110,000 to 120,000 foreign workers.
 Beautiful atolls, inhabited by over 1,100 species of fish and other sea life, attract about a million visitors each year.
 Tourism facilities are well developed on the resort islands.
-Read the Department of State’s Fact Sheet on Maldives for additional information.
+Learn about the U.S. relationship to countries around the world.

 A valid passport, along with an onward/return ticket and sufficient funds, is required for entry.
 A no-cost visitor visa valid for 30 days is issued upon arrival.